Battle of Atlanta: Battle

 Hood ordered Lieutenant General William J. Hardee's corps on a march around the Union left flank, had Major General Joseph Wheeler's cavalry march near Sherman's supply line, and had Major General Benjamin Cheatham's corps attack the Union front.
 However, it took longer than expected for Hardee to get his men into position.
-Confederate Major General William H. T. Walker was shot from his horse by a Union sharpshooter while scouting the front to prepare his forces for battle.
+Confederate Major General William H. T. Walker was shot from his horse and killed by a Union sharpshooter while scouting the front to prepare his forces for battle.
 During the time that Hardee's corps was deploying for an attack, McPherson had correctly deduced a possible threat to his left flank.
 He sent XVI Corps, his reserve, to help strengthen the position.
 Hardee's men met this other force, and the battle began.
 About this time, McPherson rode to the front with two aides to determine the situation and redeploy some regiments as gunfire continued to build to the south of his line.
 While on this reconnaissance, McPherson was shot and killed by Confederate infantry unexpectedly moving forward.
 When the Confederates called on him to halt, he turned his horse and tried to escape after refusing a demand to surrender.